LowLevelDaniel/COIL/README.md

 2. **Performance-First**: Every feature in COIL is designed with performance as the primary consideration, enabling optimizations that would be difficult to achieve in either high-level languages or pure assembly.

-3. **Programmer Flexibility**: COIL allows programmers to work at a level of abstraction appropriate for their task, dropping down to raw assembly when needed while benefiting from COIL's abstractions elsewhere.

-4. **Cross-Architecture Compatibility**: Through its configuration system and target switching capability, COIL enables code to be written once and run on multiple architectures.
+3. **Cross-Architecture Compatibility**: Through its configuration system and target switching capability, COIL enables code to be written once and compiled for anywhere.

 ## Key Features